jftsang/jftsang.github.io/content/logging-in-python.md

   However, this may not be fully informative if the log message is inside a function that is called from many sites.

+* Logging the arguments passed to the function can also be helpful.
+  But this must be done with care, if the arguments passed are complex objects with many fields, or if they contain sensitive information.

 * I like to invent "sentinel" words (my term, I can't remember if there is an official term for this) that are specific to the particular feature being logged about.
 By using a word that won't be used